This is a slightly revised version of an article that was first published in the Oct/Nov 2017 print and e-edition of Global Geneva magazine.

 An informal meeting organized by the Forum led to the launching of the Uruguay Round of global trade negotiations and later the creation of the World Trade Organization (WTO).
 The North American Free Trade Agreement (NAFTA) emerged from informal talks in Davos.
 The “Earth Summit” on Environment and Development also took its first steps at the Forum in Davos.

-It has held 33 economic summits under various names in India, the latest just ended.
-The Forum was one of the first international organizations to recognize India’s industrial exporting and investment potential, and it set up meetings to introduce India’s business leaders to interested Western companies.
+It has held 33 economic summits under various names in India.
+The Forum was thus one of the first international organizations to recognize India’s industrial exporting and investment potential, and it set up meetings to introduce India’s business leaders to interested Western companies.

 Apart from this gross misreading of what the World Economic Forum has always tried to be, the Initiative – which ex-President Clinton announced at the 2005 Annual Meeting – developed a new approach to philanthropy but shut down after 12 years.
 Critics noted of the CGI: “Too many of the feel-good, high-profile announcements have ended up meaning not much.”